coderefinery/git-intro/_episodes/05-undoing.md

 ### Questions

-- A safe way to undo past commits is to use `git revert`.
-What does it do?
-In doubt, try it.
 - What happens if you accidentally remove a tracked file with `git rm`, is it gone forever?
 - What situations would justify to modify the Git history and possibly remove commits?
 - Is it OK to modify commits that nobody has seen yet?